KubeRocketCI/docs/docs/operator-guide/devsecops/defectdojo.md

 Inspect the main steps to perform for installing DefectDojo via Helm Chart.

 :::info
   It is also possible to install DefectDojo using the add-ons approach.
-For details, please refer to the [EDP addons approach](https://github.com/epam/edp-cluster-add-ons).
+For details, please refer to the [KubeRocketCI addons approach](https://github.com/epam/edp-cluster-add-ons).
 :::

 ## Prerequisites